catgirlanh/geode-mod-workflow-test/README.md

   - [ ] Option to mark it as pre-release
   - [x] Automatically update tags

-Most importantly:
+## Known Bugs
+### When a line is checked, it means the bug has been fixed.
+- [ ] There is currently no way to continue anyway when a single platform build fails Most importantly:
 (low priority, as I'm not done polishing things up)
 - [ ] Make this portable, so it can be used with the Actions Marketplace